kunaagar/training-be-module-04/targeting-service-module/README.md

 ### Build & Run

-- If Portal application is already running, stop it by pressing *Ctrl+C*.
-Start Portal application by executing `mvn jetty:run` command from the **portal** directory.
+- If Portalserver application is already running, stop it by pressing *Ctrl+C*.
+Start Portalserver application by executing `mvn jetty:run` command from the **webapps/portalserver** directory.
 - Create a page and drop a targeting container.
 - You should now be able to see the Age collector as an option in the targeting container.